Privacy Policy

 - Rome – Associazione Culturale Galleria Utopia, “Exhibition of Artists for the World March and Nonviolence”.
 Curated by F. Cordoba and D. Leoni.

 - Frascati (RM) – Department of Culture – “T & T = A “, Scuderie Aldobrandini.
-Catalogue at the exhibition.
+Catalogue in the exhibition.

 Privacy Policy